EuropeItalyTravel

 Mount Etna

 What could be better than visiting a volcano from the city of Taormina?
 There are various routes through which you can visit the volcano and enjoy the site of the city from a certain height.
 The distance between the volcano and the city is 30 km.
-Considering the coiled-up path to the mountain, it takes around 54.5 km to reach the highest spot in the city.
-There are daily guided tours available from the city.
-For the picturesque views that one can get from that height, it is always considered a must for every tourist who visits Taormina.

 Here are some of the best Mt Etna tours from Taormina that will allow you to make the most of your visit:

-• Mount Etna morning trek : This tour starts at 8:30 AM from the foothills of Mount Etna.
-It takes you through craters, lava tunnels and ancient woods to an otherworldly landscape of the mountain The tour is inclusive of trekking equipment, rental wearables, lunch, insurance and return transfers.
+• Mount Etna morning trek: This tour starts at 8:30 AM from the foothills of Mount Etna.
+It takes you through craters, lava tunnels, and ancient woods to an otherworldly landscape of the mountain The tour is inclusive of trekking equipment, rental wearables, lunch, insurance, and return transfers.

-6. Enjoy The Heavenly Isola Bella
+6. Isola Bella

 Isola Bella